kevinchu-linkai/kevinchu-linkai/README.md

-# Hi there, I'm Kevin Chu! 👋
+# Hi there, This is Kevin Chu! 👋

 ## 🙋‍♂️ About Me